Last Updated on April 25, 2025 by Deanne

 Cinque Terre Cards

-To hike the two most popular sections of the trail—Monterosso to Vernazza, and Vernazza to Corniglia—you’ll need to purchase one of two Cinque Terre cards.
-You can buy one just for the hikes, or you can purchase one that also includes unlimited train travel on the regional trains running between the towns of the Cinque Terre.
-The latter is the better option if you plan to hike and use the train for more than one round trip.
-You can buy the Cinque Terre cards as you enter any of the trails or at one of the Cinque Terre train stations.
+To hike the Blue Trail you’ll need to purchase one of two Cinque Terre cards.
+You can buy the Cinque Terre Trekking Card just for the hikes, or you can purchase the Cinque Terre Treno MS Card that also includes unlimited train travel on the regional trains running between the towns of the Cinque Terre.
+The latter is the better option if you plan to hike and use the train for more than one round trip each day.
+You can buy Cinque Terre cards online, as you enter any of the trails, or at one of the Cinque Terre train stations.

 How to explore all five towns of the Cinque Terre – even with a short itinerary!